EnterpriseDB/barman/README.rst

 in business critical environments to reduce risk and help DBAs during the recovery phase.

-Barman is distributed under GNU GPL 3 and maintained by 2ndQuadrant.
+Barman is distributed under GNU GPL 3 and maintained by EnterpriseDB.

 For further information, look at the "Web resources" section below.